Lieliel/ICS26012-AltAssess-Group1/README.md

 2. Choose a scheduling algorithm (SJF, SRTF, or SSTF).
 3. Input the necessary parameters.
 4. View the results.
-5. Choose to repeat the process or terminate the program.

 ## Requirements